ucsb-cs24-s22/gdb-demo/README.md

 We can see that line 47 caused a segfault.

 **Print a backtrace**

-The backtrace gives us the stack of function calls that led us to where we are.
+The backtrace gives us the function call stack that led us to where we are.

 ```
 (gdb) backtrace